goldbergyoni/goldbergyoni/README.md

 Want to work together? yay 🥳.
 Here are the 3 main services that I provide:

+### Architecture planning and consulting

+Over the years, I’ve had the opportunity to plan challenging systems with large organizations (see customer list below).
+I remember once a customer asked me to plan a big system with a team of developers.
+After weeks of hard work, we came up with a skeleton.
+Some stakeholders were disappointed to see that the skeleton was only 300 lines of code and contained very few patterns and layers.
+"What took you so long?" they wondered.

+"We carefully chose valuable popular tools to do most of the work for us and removed any unnecessary overhead," we explained.
+For me, simplicity is the ultimate sophistication.
+Fast forward a year, and most of the organization learned to appreciate that flat and nimble architecture that everyone can understand in hours, not weeks

 ### Coding for you

 My bread and butter activity.
 I code primarily in JavaScript (Node.js, Rect) and Python, though happy to code in other modern languages like Go and Kotlin.
 What makes me a reliable developer?
 I strive for simple code.
 Many others say this, but me?
 Even medium-level code complexity makes me sweat with unease in my chair.
 I fear complexity!
 This drives me to write highly standardized code,  avoiding reinventing new wheels, and just keeping it lean and nimble